appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox-group.md

+---
+description: Learn how to use the Checkbox Group widget for selecting multiple items from predefined choices.
+---
 # Checkbox Group

 This page provides instructions on using the Checkbox Group widget to allow users to select multiple items from a predefined set of choices.